Learn what You Need to Know about the Field Sobriety Tests During a DUI Traffic Stop in Arizona from Phoenix DUI Defense

 To understand how, when, and why the police gather evidence in DUI cases, it is first necessary to understand the difference between “reasonable suspicion” and “probable cause.”

 Although many people use these terms interchangeably, they are very different.
 They apply under different circumstances, they establish different requirements for the police, and they establish different rights for suspects in DUI and other criminal cases.
 To pull you over, the police must have “reasonable suspicion” that you are driving drunk.
-In order to arrest you, the police must have “probable cause” to believe that you are guilty of DUI.
+To arrest you, the police must have “probable cause” to believe that you are guilty of DUI.

 Reasonable suspicion is a significantly lower standard than probable cause.
 In other words, the police do not need to have nearly as much evidence to pull you over as they do to arrest you.
 This makes sense—the police should need to have more information to arrest you than to pull you over—and it is a fundamental distinction that comes into play in many DUI cases in Arizona.

 Evidence that Can Be Used to Establish Probable Cause for a DUI Arrest

 Except in cases involving extremely erratic driving, the probable cause required to support a DUI arrest typically will not exist prior to your traffic stop—even if you are stopped for a moving violation such as speeding or failure to signal a turn.
 Once you are approached by the officer for your license and proof of insurance, however, the hunt for DUI evidence against you begins in earnest.

 The more you talk to the officer, the more opportunity he or she has to gather the evidence he or she needs in order to establish probable cause for a DUI arrest.
 This includes evidence such as:

 - The smell of alcohol